Early Childhood Education & Prevention Grants

 Technical Assistance

 For applicant organizations with operating budget of less than $500,000 per annum, technical assistance is available.
-Please register here prior to January 9, 2023 to take advantage of this free assistance.
+Please reach out to Grants and Contracts.

 Cheers to you, Anchorage!
 Learn how the Alcohol Tax is making a difference.
 Reimagine Anchorage